Institutes & Centers

 Learn more about each of these institutes and centers:

-- Institute on the Supreme Court of the United States — merges the expertise of the IIT Chicago-Kent community of scholars who study the U.S. Supreme Court and its jurisprudence and the Internet-based Oyez Project, a multimedia archive and clearinghouse of information about the Court.
+Leverages the expertise of the Chicago-Kent community of scholars who study the U.S. Supreme Court and its jurisprudence to provide information, educational resources and scholarship on the nation's highest court.